ChatScript/ChatScript/WIKI/ChatScript-System-Functions-Manual.md

 TEXT: Returns how much space for both stack and heap remain.
 HASHBUCKETS: shows how many words are in each bucket size
 UNUSEDHASHBUCKETS: how many buckets are wasted (empty)
-WORDACCESS: How many calls to look up a word in the dictionary happened
-AVERAGEHASHDEPTH: how long is the average word lookup (words scanned)
 PATTERNEVALUATION: how many calls to pattern matcher happened
 TIMESUMMARY: create facts of how many ms cpu spend in functions called